londelec/leandcxmlman/source/sections/IEC103ma/DITable.rst

    * :(attr):
      :val:      xxxx.x1xx
      :desc:	Event is generated **every time** DI object is received from outstation.
-		Also invalid [:lectext1:`IV`] flag is automatically cleared when outstation goes online which ensures this DI object is always valid.
+		Also invalid [:lemonobgtext:`IV`] flag is automatically cleared when outstation goes online which ensures this DI object is always valid.
 		:inlinetip:`This option is only used for backward compatibility.`

    * :attr:     Bit 5